Chipstead, Surrey: History

+The pond at Chipstead, during the winter of 1976.

 Demography

 The current three-member electoral ward Chipstead, Hooley and Woodmansterne had a population of 6,912 as at the United Kingdom 2011 Census.

 The census areas which Chipstead occupied were drawn as Reigate and Banstead 004C and 004D.
 As such, Chipstead has 7.4% of the borough's area and has 2.3% of borough's population.
 Less than a third of the borough's own proportion of dwelling types, 8% of Chipstead homes were flats or apartments.
 In total 380 Chipstead residents, 24% of the population in 2011, were retired.
 Further common comparators for places in the United Kingdom are as shown below.